pgconfig/api/README.md

 ## Objectives of this repo

-1. host the v2 api of pgconfig.org (not started):
+1. host the v2 api of pgconfig.org:

     * [x] Create new API using fiber
         * [x] Route compare
         * [x] other routes
     * [x] Update Release with and build the docker images
-    * [ ] Add JSON format option
+    * [x] Add JSON format option
-    * [ ] Remove "blocked" params in the SGPostgresConfig format
+    * [x] Remove "blocked" params in the SGPostgresConfig format

-1. build and release the pgconfigctl (wip):
+1. build and release the pgconfigctl:

     * [x] Migrate/Review all Categories:
         * [x] Memory Configuration